Icenium/icenium-cli/docs/man_pages/screenbuilder/add-view.md

 ### Options

-* `--answers` - If set, the Telerik AppBuilder CLI looks for the specified `JSON` file and tries to pull the configuration data required by the command.
-If one or more required properties are not specified, the Telerik AppBuilder CLI will prompt you to provide the missing values.
+* `--answers` - If set, the AppBuilder CLI looks for the specified `JSON` file and tries to pull the configuration data required by the command.
+If one or more required properties are not specified, the AppBuilder CLI will prompt you to provide the missing values.

 ### Attributes